Different types of coaches: Which One Is Right for You?

 Different coaching styles

-Apart from finding a coach in the right area, you will also need to find a coach that fits you, your personality, and your style.
+Apart from finding a coach in the right area, you will also need to find a coach who fits you, your personality, and your style.
 Make sure you ask plenty of questions and discuss how much support you need.
 Some coaches offer a strictly supportive role, while others will be much more involved in planning, suggesting, and holding you accountable.

 Over the last year, many coaches have only offered online services.
 These can be very effective, and depending on the support you need, online contact can be perfect.
 However, some coaches will want to do in-person sessions, meetings, and even workshops.
 This can be very beneficial, but only if you need this style of coaching.
 Again, it is best to check and clarify your needs before choosing to work with a coach in the long term.